BritishGeologicalSurvey/etlhelper/README.md

 ```

 The `load` function is similar to `executemany` except that it autogenerates
 an insert query based on the data provided.
+It uses `generate_insert_query`
+to remove the need to explicitly write the query for simple cases.
+By
+calling this function manually, users can create a base insert query that can
+be extended with clauses such as `ON CONFLICT DO NOTHING`.

 #### Handling insert errors